The parietal and occipital bones in particular are common regions for accessory sutures because of their multiple ossification centres.

 branch communicates with the lacrimal artery by means of smal...

-The Delphian node (prelaryngeal) along with paratracheal nodes, pretracheal nodes, perithyroidal nodes make up level VI and not routinely excised in radical neck dissection.
+The Delphian node (prelaryngeal) along with paratracheal nodes, pretracheal nodes, perithyroidal nodes make up level VI cervical lymph nodes, and is not routinely excised in radical neck dissections.
+It receives lymph from the thyroid and larynx.

 The digastric muscle is composed of two bellies, anterior and posterior, connected by an intermediate round tendon.
 The two bellies of the muscle have different embryonic origins and hence are supplied by different cranial nerves.